 Tracking Michigan coronavirus (COVID-19): Cases being monitored, test results pending

-DETROIT – In the state of Michigan, as of March 11, 520 coronavirus (COVID-19) cases were for monitoring to date, with 150 under active monitoring for the virus -- 91 tests have returned negative.
+DETROIT – In the state of Michigan, as of March 13, 554 coronavirus (COVID-19) cases were referred for monitoring to date, with 172 people under active monitoring for the virus -- 120 tests have returned negative.

 That’s according to the Michigan Department of Health and Human Services (MDHHS).
-The state was still reporting only two confirmed cases of coronavirus (COVID-19) as of Thursday morning (March 12, 2020).

-As March 10 in Michigan, 493 cases were referred for monitoring to date, with 87 under active monitoring for the virus -- 57 tests had returned negative.
+The state announced an addition 10 cases on Thursday, bringing the total number of confirmed positive cases of COVID-19 to 12 in the state of Michigan.

 To recap where we are in Michigan this week:

-- The state announced its first two confirmed cases of coronavirus (COVID-19) on Tuesday, March 10, 2020.
-Both cases are in Metro Detroit.
-Read more about those cases -- a woman in Oakland County and a man in Wayne County -- right here.
+- The Oakland County Health Division has released dates and locations of possible exposure -- view the list here.
+Oakland County had three confirmed cases as of March 13.

+- In Wayne County, there was one confirmed case as of March 13, a Livonia man.

-- Those are the only two confirmed cases of COVID-19 in Michigan as of March 12, 2020.
+- Here’s which Michigan counties have confirmed cases of coronavirus as of March 13.

+- All Michigan K-12 schools will be shut down for three weeks starting Monday, March 16.
+Many schools already were closed Friday, March 13.

 - We are tracking events, schools, and businesses that have either been canceled, suspended, moved or modified right here.